ngafar/llama-scan/README.md

 - Convert PDFs to text files locally, no token costs.
 - Use the latest multimodal models supported by Ollama.
+- Turn images and diagrams into detailed text descriptions.
 - Optional settings to optimize performance.

 ## Requirements